 Personal loans are borrowed money that can be used for large purchases, debt consolidation, emergency expenses and much more.
-These loans are paid back in monthly installments over the course of typically two to six years, but it can take longer depending on your circumstances and how diligent you are with making payments.
+These loans are paid back in monthly installments over the course of a few months or upwards of a few years.
+It can take longer depending on your circumstances and how diligent you are with making payments.

-Here are the top nine reasons to get a personal loan and when they make sense:
+In some cases, you might want to try something else before taking out a personal loan, like a small purchase or negotiating a lower price or cost.
+Here are the top nine reasons to get a personal loan and when they make sense.

 How personal loans work

 After you’re approved for a personal loan, the funds you receive will be deposited into your bank account in a lump sum.
 The transfer may take as little as 24 hours or as long as a few weeks, depending on the lender.
 You’ll have to start making monthly payments as soon as the loan is disbursed.

 Most personal loans have fixed interest rates, which means that your payments will stay the same every month.
 Personal loans are also typically unsecured, meaning there’s no collateral behind the loan.
 If you don’t qualify for an unsecured personal loan, you may have to use collateral to be approved, like a savings account or certificate of deposit.
 You can also ask a friend or family member to co-sign on your personal loan to help you get approved.

 Whatever your loan purpose, you’ll likely have several options available to you.
 Financing is available through credit cards, home equity loans and more.
 However, in many cases, personal loans are an ideal solution for consumers.
 Personal loans are often less expensive than credit cards, and funding is faster than with home equity loans or HELOCs.